-- the Direct Debit Consent option.
+the Direct Debit Consent option.

-- For credit card payment, click the link Pay balance due with credit card at the top of the 4868 screen.
+  - Click the link Pay balance due with credit card at the top of the 4868 screen.

-- For check payment, generate a voucher by selecting the option Produce 1040-V for extension on the EXT screen.
+  - Or generate a voucher by selecting the option Produce 1040-V for extension on the EXT screen.
 The voucher shows the amount paid that is displayed on the 4868 unless you enter a different amount in the associated override field.

   - View the return and clear all errors on the ETD_MSG page.
 View the EF Status page and confirm that the 4868 will be transmitted (note - the EF Status page is produced only if Print EF status page is selected at Setup > Options > EF tab).

   - Exit the return.
 Open the EF Selector Screen (EF > Select Returns for EF).
 Confirm that the 4868 alone (unless a state extension is also being e-filed) is listed for the return in the EF Documents column of the EF Return Selector screen.
 If so, proceed through the usual steps to select and transmit.

   See the video How to File Extensions for a demonstration.

   - Demographic information.
 You must enter demographics (name, address, etc.) on screen 1 in order to get that information on the 4868.
 This cannot be done on the EXT screen.